DARVO: What It Means, How It Works, and How to Respond

 Once they’ve denied your experience, they go on the offensive.
 The attack typically targets your character, your motives, or your credibility.

 The attack serves two purposes.
 First, it puts you on the defensive.
 When you’re busy defending your character, you’re no longer pressing the original issue.
-Second, it establishes a narrative: you’re the unstable, unreasonable one.
-This narrative gets reinforced every time the DARVO cycle runs.
+Second, it establishes a narrative: you are the unstable, unreasonable one.
+That narrative gets reinforced every time the DARVO cycle runs, and it eventually leaks into how others see you.

 The attack doesn’t have to be loud or aggressive.
 Sometimes it’s delivered calmly, with a tone of concern: “I’m worried about you.
 This kind of paranoia isn’t normal.”
 Quiet attacks can be even more effective because they’re harder to identify as attacks.